Table of Contents

 The prevalence of employee monitoring and surveillance

-Numerous studies have shed light on the preponderance of workplace monitoring with remote and hybrid workers, with one finding that 78% of companies are using such software to track their offsite workers' individual performance and online activity.
-Even with more workers returning to the office on a hybrid or full-time basis, these technologies continue, with 90% of those companies reporting the tracking of hours worked and those spent in non-work activities.
-They further acknowledge that the scrutiny is being used as data in performance assessment, with 73% saying that stored recordings of staff calls, emails, or messages informed employee performance reviews and 46% who reported firing a remote employee based on such information.
+Numerous studies have shed light on the prevalence of workplace monitoring among remote and hybrid workers, with one finding that 78% of companies use such software to track their off-site workers' individual performance and online activity.
+Even with more workers returning to the office on a hybrid or full-time basis, these technologies continue, with 90% of companies reporting tracking hours worked and those spent on non-work activities.
+They further acknowledge that the scrutiny is being used as data in performance assessments, with 73% saying that stored recordings of staff calls, emails, or messages informed employee performance reviews, and 46% reporting that they fired a remote employee based on such information.

 Forms of monitoring and surveillance

 The range of employee monitoring and surveillance activities is broad, but they tend to fall into two distinct categories: observation and digital.
 Observation is the traditional form that began when people started having their work efforts overseen by others.
-Digital has become prevalent in the modern world, given the volume of knowledge workers using technological tools and systems to conduct their work.
+Digital has become prevalent in the modern world, given the number of knowledge workers who use technological tools and systems to conduct their work.

 Observation

-In the current world, employee monitoring and surveillance are performed directly or indirectly, depending on who is doing the direct observation and who is responsible for the output or performance of the observed worker.
+In the current world, employee monitoring and surveillance are performed directly or indirectly, depending on who is conducting the direct observation and who is responsible for the observed worker's output or performance.
 Two types of observational monitoring typically operate in different industries and operational environments.
-Direct observation occurs when a construction site manager can observe a group of carpenters doing their work and inspect their output as soon as it is produced.
-Indirect observation happens when a co-worker, project manager, customer, supplier, or other watches the performance and then supplies feedback to the manager, such as informal, solicited, or formal multi-rater feedback.
-The use of closed circuit TV (CCTV) monitoring by security, safety, or other oversight teams is also considered a form of indirect observation that can be shared with the responsible manager.
+Direct observation occurs when a construction site manager can observe a group of carpenters working and inspect their output as soon as it is produced.
+Indirect observation happens when a co-worker, project manager, customer, supplier, or other person watches the performance and then supplies feedback to the manager, such as informal, solicited, or formal multi-rater feedback.
+The use of closed-circuit TV (CCTV) monitoring by security, safety, or other oversight teams is also considered a form of indirect observation that can be shared with the responsible manager.

 Digital

-With the preponderance of knowledge workers, digital employee monitoring and surveillance have taken the front seat due to their ability to leverage non-human interaction to collect, process, and summarize patterns of end-user behaviors.
+With the preponderance of knowledge workers, digital employee monitoring and surveillance have taken the front seat, as they can leverage non-human interactions to collect, process, and summarize patterns of end-user behavior.
 The variety of ways to monitor employee behavior on the job is substantial, with available technologies covering the gamut of human-machine interactions.
 The primary methods include the measurement and tracking of:

 Attendance and hours.
 The use of key or ID card swipes to get in and out of buildings and workspaces, time clocks that scan employee fingerprints to clock them in and out, and hardware-based (desktop, laptop, tablet, and smartphone) activity tracking (outlined further below).

 Online activity.
-Forbes reported that 40% of its surveyed companies employ some active online hours tracking.
-Various techniques are used to monitor online activity, with programs available to record keystrokes (keylogging) and mouse movements to record and analyze time spent, content sent, and responses for subsequent trend analysis.
+Forbes reported that 40% of its surveyed companies track active online hours.
+Various techniques are used to monitor online activity, with programs available to record keystrokes (keylogging) and mouse movements, and to analyze time spent, content sent, and responses for subsequent trend analysis.
 This also includes:

 - Website/app tracking to observe the time of day, duration, and interaction with work- vs. non-work-related website interactions.
 Research indicates that 42% of workers report monitoring the websites they visit, 31% state that they are subject to real-time screen monitoring, and another 20% report that their organizations capture screen images periodically throughout their work day.

-- Video surveillance is used to track employee behavior during their work shifts (such as in CCTV) or during virtual online work sessions and meetings to assess the extent to which they are paying attention by accessing their webcams to collect data on their eye movements and facial expressions.
+- Video surveillance is used to track employee behavior during their work shifts (e.g., via CCTV) or during virtual online work sessions and meetings, assessing their attention by accessing their webcams to collect data on eye movements and facial expressions.

 - File access monitoring provides insights into the databases, knowledge management platforms, and shared or collaborative (e.g., project) files that employees access.
 27% of surveyed employees report this type of tracking.